 The peer review process is at the heart of the success of scientific publishing, as part of our commitment to the protection and enhancement of the peer review process.

-Where animals have been used in a study, the institutional ethical or animal welfare Authority under which the work was conducted must be stated, along with the specific authorization reference number and the date of approval.
+Where animals have been used in a study, the institutional ethical or animal welfare Authority under which the work was conducted must be stated.
 Such studies must meet Animals in Research: Reporting In Vivo Experiments (ARRIVE) guidelines.
 Journal of Advanced Veterinary Research will reject any paper where there is reason to believe that animals have been subjected to unnecessary or avoidable pain or distress.

 Conflict of interest